prepare/Espresso/README.md

 ---------------

-**Espresso-Cup** is special edition of the Espresso, It is NodeJS in dll form + Espresso Code, so you can run NodeJS app in-process with .NET Code
+**Espresso-ND** is special edition of the Espresso,
+It is NodeJS in dll form + Espresso Bridge code, so you can run NodeJS app in-process with .NET Code

 see example, run nodejs http server